Who, What, Why and How… The scheme in more detail.

 How long does it take to complete the award?

-It is recommended that the programme should commence around September and final pieces and hours completed by the following May/June.
+It is recommended that the programme should commence around September and final pieces and hours completed by the following May.
+The final pieces will then be moderated.

-The awards ceremony will then be after the summer break.
+The awards ceremony will then be in July.